ivanandra/clinics_test-assessment/README.md

 ## Installation
 Clone the repository from GitHub.
-Install dependencies using npm i.
+Build and start the Docker container using docker-compose up.
-Build and start the Docker containers using docker-compose up.
+So all the required dependencies will be installed by runnning the docker container.

 ## Usage
 Send a GET request to: